kptdev/kpt/site/guides/namespace-provisioning-ui.md

 Now that we have our repositories registered, we are ready to create our first blueprint using the UI.

-- Click the `Blueprints` tab to see the blueprint repositories.
-Click the row of the blueprint repository where you want to add the new blueprint to.
+- On the Repositories Page, click the row of the team blueprint repository where you want to add the new blueprint to.
 - Clicking the row will take you to a new screen where you can see the packages/blueprints in the selected repository.
 If this is a new repository, the list will be empty.
-- Click the `Add Blueprint` button in the upper right corner to create a new blueprint.
+- Click the `Add Team Blueprint` button in the upper right corner to create a new team blueprint.
-- In `Add Blueprint`, create a new blueprint with the name `simplens`.
+- In `Add Team Blueprint`, create a new team blueprint from scratch with the name `simplens`.
   ![add-blueprint](/static/images/porch-ui/blueprint/add-blueprint.png)
 - After completing the above flow, you`ll be taken to your newly created blueprint (see screenshot below).
 Here you will have a chance to add, edit,